jclerc/greenspot/CONTRIBUTING.md

 ### General

-Indention is made with 4 spaces.
+Indentation is made with 4 spaces.

 ### CSS